hansroh/skitai/README.rst

 At a Glance
 =============

-Skitai is a Python WSGI HTTP/HHTS Server for UNIX.
+Skitai is a Python WSGI HTTP/HHTS Server for UNIX (Developing is possible on win32).

 And simple to run: